ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0002-visa-policy-narrative-shift.md

 [Timeline](/thainangtani-politics-observatory/timeline/)
 [Methodology](/thainangtani-politics-observatory/methodology/)
 [Archive](/thainangtani-politics-observatory/archive/)

----

-### How to read this post
-This observatory documents how Thai media construct narratives, frame political events, and sequence information.
-Each entry follows a consistent analytical structure:

-- **Event Overview** – What happened
-- **Official Communication** – What the government said and how
-- **Media Framing** – How outlets shaped the story
-- **Narrative Shift** – How the storyline evolved
-- **Editorial Mechanics** – Selection, omission, emphasis, ordering
-- **Public Sentiment** – How audiences reacted
-- **Interpretation** – What the narrative structure reveals

-This is not political advocacy.
-It is an analysis of **communication patterns**, **framing choices**, and **narrative mechanics** in Thai media.

----

 ## 1. Event Overview
 A sequence of visa‑related announcements triggered a rapid shift in how Thai media framed the topic.